aws-samples/amazon-sagemaker-feature-store-streaming-aggregation/README.md

 #### Instructions

 First you will login to your AWS account with an Admin user or role.
-This will allow the successful launch of the CloudFormation stack template below.
+This will allow the successful launch of the CloudFormation stack template.
 You can deploy the stack and explore our example by following these steps:

 1. [Launch](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=sm-fs-streaming-agg-stack&templateURL=https://aws-ml-blog.s3.us-east-1.amazonaws.com/artifacts/Using-streaming-ingestion-with-Amazon-SageMaker-Feature-Store/sagemaker-featurestore-template.yaml) the AWS CloudFormation stack in us-east-1.
 To deploy the stack in other regions, [follow these instructions](./create_stack_in_other_regions.md).